 Our design approach sought to significantly improve the visual appearance of this prominent city centre office building and to enhance its commercial appeal.
 The external alterations not only improve the aesthetic of the building but also importantly, strengthen the flexibility and commercial appeal of the office floor space by relocating the current stair, lift and WC core which previously severely compromised usage of the office floor areas.
 This allowed for light and open floor plates to be created off an appropriately located common core.
 Success of this project is marked by Mapfre signing a 15 year lease in less than a year following completion.

 Working in the dynamic and customer focused environment of retail and leisure necessitates a requirement for the implementation of brand and market aware design alongside a fast track programme delivery.
-These factors affect the customer experience and an understanding of how the design and construction process can best be used to ensure delivery of successful and timely outcomes.
-We have extensive experience in these sectors and our projects include hotels, bars and restaurants, golf clubs and courses, sports halls, swimming pools and gymnasia as well as retail stores and factory outlet centres for national and international companies in the UK and overseas.
+These factors and an understanding of how the design and construction process can ensure delivery of successfully.
+We have extensive experience in these sectors and our projects include hotels, bars and restaurants, golf clubs and courses, sports halls, swimming pools and gymnasia as well as retail stores and factory outlet centres in the UK and overseas.

 Within ground and basement floors of this former retail arcade The Bush Consultancy completed the concept designs and provided design management services for this complex development in central Barcelona.
 Incorporating a new swimming pool and extensive gym and studio facilities required close cooperation with local architect and engineering design team members.

 As a part the Wilkinsons property framework The Bush Consultancy have completed retail fit out schemes for 10+ new store fit-outs; all completed to tight timescales, we are responsible for contract administration and statutory approvals.
 As an extension of these services we continue to work in support of the roll out of the new Wilkinsons corporate brand across the existing 300+ stores currently completing 20+ stores a year.